Fractional Shares

 Do Fractional Shares Pay Dividends?

 Yes, fractional shares can receive dividends, and the dividend payout is proportionate to the fraction of the share owned.
-The specific procedures for handling fractional share dividends may vary by brokerage or platform, so we recommend reviewing their individual policies.
+The specific procedures for handling fractional share dividends may vary by brokerage or platform, so review their individual policies.

 Are Fractional Shares Available Worldwide?